Keder - An Education on it's Design and Use

 - Colour Coded Cores for easy identification and repeat ordering.

-- Custom core sizes, flange configurations, and colors available as special orders.
+- Custom core sizes, flange configurations, and colours available as special orders.

-- Color-identified cores, produced in England by JJ Carter, and proven worldwide in all sizes of tensile structures.
+- Colour-identified cores, produced in England by JJ Carter, and proven worldwide in all sizes of tensile structures.

 - High Quality woven coated fabrics for high abrasion resistance.